huijing/huijing.github.io/_posts/2018-07-04-preserving-mother-tongues.md

 date: July 04, 2018
 tags: [opinion]
 ---
-Over this past weekend, I flew back to my hometown of Penang to conduct an *Introduction to Web Development* workshop.
+Over this past weekend, I flew back to my hometown of Penang to conduct an *Introduction to Web Development* workshop with [TechLadies](http://www.techladies.co/), a community initiative founded by [Elisha Tan](https://sg.linkedin.com/in/elishatan/) for women in Asia to connect, learn, and advance as programmers in the tech industry.
 Although I was born in Penang, my family moved down south to Johor when I was 4, so technically I didn't grow up in Penang.

 <figure>
     <figcaption>Team TechLadies in Penang, more attendees than we expected</figcaption>